Slaitroc/RicciPaoliGrisoni/RASD.md

 The platform is used by companies to advertise the internships that they offer, and by students to look for internships.
 Students can be proactive when they look for internships (i.e., they initiate the process, go through the available internships, etc.).
 Moreover, the system also has mechanisms to inform students when an internship that might interest them becomes available and can inform companies about the availability of student CVs corresponding to their needs.
 We refer to this process as “recommendation”.

-Recommendation in S&C can employ mechanisms of various level of sophistication to match students with internships, from simple keyword searching, to statistical analyses based on the characteristics of students and internships.
+Recommendation in S&C can employ mechanisms of various levels of sophistication to match students with internships, from simple keyword searching, to statistical analyses based on the characteristics of students and internships.

 When suitable recommendations are identified and accepted by the two parties, a contact is established.
 After a contact is established, a selection process starts.
 During this process, companies interview students (and collect answers from them, possibly through structured questionnaires) to gauge their fit with the company and the internship.
-S&C supports this selection process by helping manage (set up, conduct, etc.) interviews and also finalize the selections.
+S&C supports this selection process by helping manage (set-up, conduct, etc.) interviews and also finalize the selections.

-To feed statistical analysis applied during recommendation, S&C collects various kinds of information regarding the internships, for example by asking students and companies to provide feedback and suggestions.
+To feed statistical analysis applied during recommendation, S&C collects various kinds of information regarding the internships, for example, by asking students and companies to provide feedback and suggestions.

 Moreover, S&C should be able to provide suggestions both to companies and to students regarding how to make their submissions (project descriptions for companies and CVs for students) more appealing for their counterparts.